quinlan-lab/constraint-tools/README.md

 --genome STR
       Path to the reference fasta.
       A "samtools faidx" index is expected to be present at the same path.
---region STR
-      Samtools-style specification of a genomic interval (see examples in tests directory).
 --mutations STR
       Path to a set of mutations specified in Mutation Annotation Format.
       A "tabix" index is expected to be present at the same path.